ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/lifecycle.md

 # Lifecycle

 A PresenterWidget has multiple phases in its lifecycle.
-GWTP gives the user access to many handles to execute code during each phases.
+GWTP gives the user access to many handles to execute code during each phase.

 Let's see what the phases are, and then describe each of them with a possible use case for each on of them.